zmanian/hellodecentralizedworld/README.md

 ](http://hellodecentralized.world) is just categorising the projects by industries or fields they are aiming at.
 It is also a simplified version where I assume one project can only belong to one industry/field.
 However, future versions of the site should include improvements in the following areas:

 ### Features
+- Data: Include name and short description of project that shows up when clicking/hovering onver the images
 - Search Bar
 - Navigation Bar for different Categorization methods